SearocIsMe/patent-infringe/patent-infring-api/readme.md

 2) **Embedding the Feature Description and Claims:**
     - The SentenceTransformer model encodes both the feature description and the filtered claims into embeddings that capture their semantic meaning.
+      "all-MiniLM-L6-v2" is currrently used, roberta-large-nli-stsb-mean-tokens, all-mpnet-base-v2 are alternvatives
 3) **Calculating Similarity Scores:**
     - Cosine similarity is calculated between the feature description and each claim.
 This gives us a similarity score for each comparison.
     - In the NER model, code will calculate the cosine similarity score for each claim using Sentence-BERT, which provides a measure of semantic similarity between the feature description and each claim.